afondiel/computer-science-notebook/programming/languages/rust-notes/readme.md

 cargo build
 ```

-To Run the code :
+To run the code :

 ```
 cargo run